dmorse/pscfpp/README.md

 example.
 Many such directories also contain a file named CONTENTS that explains the purposes of different run scripts.

-Example directories also usually contain a script named "clean" that can be used to remove all of the output files that are created by running the example.
-To remove such files, simply enter "./clean" from within the relevant example directory (and again note the use of the required "./" prefix).
+Example directories also usually contain a script named "clean".
+This can be used to remove all of the output files that are created by running the example.
+To clean up by removing such files, simply enter "./clean" from within the relevant example directory (and again note the use of the "./" prefix, which is required to tell the operating system to look for a script in the current working directory).

 ## Citation

-If you use PSCF in published work, we would appreciate it if you would give the github repository URL and cite one or more of the following journal articles:
+If you use PSCF in published work, please refer to the github URL, and please consider citing one or more more of the following journal articles:

   - A. Arora, J. Qin, D.C.
 Morse, K.T.
 Delaney, G.H.
 Fredrickson, F.S.
 Bates and K.D.
 Dorfman,
     <a target="_blank" href="https://doi.org/10.1021/acs.macromol.6b00107"> "Broadly accessible self consistent field theory for block polymer materials discovery" </a>,